Arkham/juliu.is/content/blog/elm-at-noredink/index.md

 ## When to nest TEA modules

-If you looked at the section above and you thought "Welp, that looks like a lot of work", I hear you.
-As a matter of fact, we don't need to do the whole TEA-nesting dance everytime we want to reuse a module.
-In fact, most of the UI components that we use don't have their own state, so they don't need even need their own `update` function.
-Let's look at how we use a
+If you looked at the section above and you thought "welp, that looks like a lot of work", I hear you.
+As a matter of fact, you don't need to do the whole nesting dance every time we want to reuse a module.
+In fact, most of the UI components that we use don't have their own state, so they don't need even need an `update` function.
+Let's look at how we use a button:
-button:

 ```elm
 import Nri.Ui.Button.V10 as Button